Naftoport: Ownership

 PERN Przyjazn SA holds the controlling stake of 68% in Naftoport.

 Oil terminal

 The terminal was built in 1990s to diversify Poland's oil imports.
 The terminal loading capacity is 34 million tonnes of crude oil per year.
+In October 2025, the company announced plans for a new terminal at the port, which is expected to raise the total capacity to 49 million tonnes of crude oil per year.
 The operations are a part of larger pipeline system for transportation of crude oil to Polish and German refineries from Russia, mainly through Druzhba pipeline.
 The annual capacity of the terminal is 23 million tonnes of oil and oil products.
 PERN Przyjazn SA officials claimed they would increase the capacity of the sea terminal to 50 million tonnes if the main source of onshore pipeline system handled by PERN, Druzhba Pipeline is shut down.

 Significance

 Polish and German refineries depend on Russian oil coming mainly through Druzhba pipeline.
 Unlike natural gas, crude oil can be imported to Poland through the terminal in Gdansk.
 Polish authorities claim they are prepared for oil imports from other suppliers through this terminal if oil supplies from Russia are disrupted.
 Besides the imports through Druzhba pipeline, Poland currently imports Russian oil coming from Russian enclave of Kaliningrad through Naftoport terminal as well.